+Note to the reviewers:

+In response to your suggestions, I have made the following changes to the manuscript:

+Clarified and foregrounded the central arguments w/r/t/ “queer encoding” and “queer form”

+Expanded sections on TEI, particularly discussion on my customization and the limitations of the tool

+Expanded engagement with Queer DH and Queer Historiography scholarship

+Cut down the overly descriptive sections on the history of the Manuscript

+Standardized the writing style and in-text citations (to Harvard style)

+As of today (November 20), I am still waiting to get the image rights from the Morgan Library.
+For now, the images are included in the piece, and I’m also including hyperlinks to the online versions of the images.

 Introduction

-DONE create hook - 'suggest something vile'

-In the first scene of the novel, The Picture of Dorian Gray (1891), the painter Basil Hallward is at pains to explain to his friend Lord Henry Wotton why he cannot exhibit the portrait of the eponymous hero.
-Basifinallhy admits: "Where there is merely love, they would see something evil, where there is spectacular passion, they would suggest something vile" (Wilde, 1889–90, p.
+In the first scene of the novel, The Picture of Dorian Gray (1891), the painter Basil Hallward confesses to his friend Lord Henry Wotton why he cannot exhibit the portrait of the eponymous hero.
+Basil admits, "Where there is merely love, they would see something evil, where there is spectacular passion, they would suggest something vile" (Wilde, 1889–90, p.
 21).
-This fascinating line, among many others that carry homoerotic innuendos, never appeared in print.
-It was struck during Oscar Wilde's revision process, as part of a larger project of suppressing suggestions of homoeroticism between the three main characters of the story.
-Literary and textual scholars have long speculated over Wilde's intentions as he revised the text into its periodical and book versions (DG 90, DG 91, respectively).
-One scholar, Nicolas Ruddick, argues that Wilde revised the text in order to emphasize one moral about the dangers of vanity at the expense of another, more implicit, moral about the liberalization of homosexuality.
-Ruddick explains that, while the first moral "dramatize[s] the disastrous consequences of the preference of the beautiful at the expense of the good," the second one, by contrast, "explores the destructive effects of the clandestine or closeted life" (Ruddick, 2003, p.
+This striking line, among many others that carry homoerotic innuendos, never appears in print.
+It is excised during Oscar Wilde's revision process, as part of a larger project of suppressing suggestions of homoeroticism between the three main characters of the story.
+The textual scholarship on this revision process generally agrees that Wilde neutralizes Basil’s erotic fascination with Dorian by transforming it into aesthetic appreciation.
+In particular, Nicolas Ruddick argues that Wilde aestheticizes Dorian in order to emphasize a moral about the dangers of vanity at the expense of another, more covert moral about the liberalization of homosexuality.
+Ruddick explains that, while the moral about vanity "dramatize[s] the disastrous consequences of the preference of the beautiful at the expense of the good," the other moral, about homosexuality, "explores the destructive effects of the clandestine or closeted life" (Ruddick, 2003, p.
 126, 128).
-This leaves one with the suspicion that, perhaps, Wilde may have struck the line from the manuscript for a similar reason that Basil could not exhibit the portrait.
+According to Ruddick, the novel’s famous portrait indexes the convergence of the two morals: “the appalling changes to Dorian’s painted image… strongly suggest that the unspeakable practices indulged in by the protagonist are unspeakable in themselves” (p.
+129).